 When you bring your child to Kent Hearing, please ensure that they are well-rested, fed and as are as relaxed as possible.
 This will help the appointment run smoothly.
 Testing is conducted in the form of play as much as possible, so that your child is in a comfortable and relaxed environment during their time with us.

 Play audiometry, pure tone audiometry, bone conduction testing and tympanometry and visual re-inforcement audiometry or VRA may all be undertaken as part of a child’s hearing test.

 Please note that all children must be willing to let us look in their ears.
 We encourage you to familiarise your child with headphones prior to your appointment, as they may be asked to wear them during testing.

 We allow a minimum of 1 hour for all paediatric appointments.
 We are happy for one or both parents to attend their child’s appointment, but ask that siblings are not present.

 What are grommets and when are they needed?

 Can my child’s hearing loss be caused by genetics?

 The CDC (Centre for Disease Control and Prevention) estimates that genetic causes account for between 50-60% hearing loss in babies.

 - There are 50,000 children with hearing loss in the UK.
 Of these, approximately 25,000 children are born with hearing loss and the other half develop hearing loss during their early years

-- Glue ear is the most common hearing condition we treat.
-1 in 5 pre-school children may have glue ear at any one time.
-On average, 8 out of 10 children will experience glue ear before the age of 10
+- 1 in 5 pre-school children may have glue ear at any one time.
+On average, 8 out of 10 children will experience glue ear before the age of 10.
+Glue ear is the most common hearing condition we treat

-- Hearing loss has a huge impact on the speech and language development of children of all ages, in particular during their formative years.
-The human brain completes 85% of its physical growth by the age of 3 ½ and therefore these first years of life are critically important to developing spoken language through listening
+- Hearing loss has a huge impact on the speech and language development of children of all ages, particularly during their formative years.
+The human brain completes 85% of its physical growth by the age of 3 ½ and therefore these first years of life are critically important to developing spoken language through listening.